In this page we will aim to cover some basics of Nicotine and answer some common questions regarding it. First of all let's get this out of the way...

 - We WILL NOT MIX it into e-liquids you purchase from us.

-The Australian Govt has banned all sales of Nicotine e-liquids in Australia, as of Oct 1 2021, the only way to obtain nicotine is to get a prescription for it from your doctor or GP, and then import it yourself using the TGA personal importation scheme.
+The Australian Govt has banned all sales of Nicotine e-liquids in Australia, and as of Oct 1 2021, the only way to obtain nicotine is to get a prescription for it from your doctor or GP, and then either import it yourself using the TGA personal importation scheme or obtain it from an approved pharmacy.

 Freebase VS Salts